-Re-registration of Members
+Re-registration of members

-- The board may, at any time, issue notices to the members requiring them to confirm that they wish to remain as members of the organisation, and allowing them a period of 28 days (running from the date of issue of the notice) to provide that confirmation to the board. - 23 If a member fails to provide confirmation to the board (in writing or by e-mail) that he wishes to remain as a member of the organisation before the expiry of the 28day period referred to in clause 22, the board may expel him from membership. - A notice under clause 22 will not be valid unless it refers specifically to the consequences (under clause 23) of failing to provide confirmation within the 28-day period.
+- The board may, at any time, issue notices to the members requiring them to confirm that they wish to remain as members of the organisation, and allowing them a period of 28 days (running from the date of issue of the notice) to provide that confirmation to the board. - If a member fails to provide confirmation to the board (in writing or by email) that he/she/it wishes to remain as a member of the organisation before the expiry of the 28-day period referred to in clause 22, the board may expel him/her/it from membership.

+A notice under clause 22 will not be valid unless it refers specifically to the consequences (under clause 23) of failing to provide confirmation within the 28-day period.

-Expulsion from Membership
+Expulsion from membership

-- 25 Any person may be expelled from membership by way of a resolution passed by not less than two thirds of those present and voting at a members' meeting, providing the following procedures have been observed: - 25.1 at least 21 days' notice of the intention to propose the resolution must be given to the member concerned, specifying the grounds for the proposed expulsion; - 25.2 the member concerned will be entitled to be heard on the resolution at the members' meeting at which the resolution is proposed.
+- Any person or body may be expelled from membership by way of a resolution passed by not less than two thirds of those present and voting at a members' meeting, providing the following procedures have been observed: - at least 21 days' notice of the intention to propose the resolution must be given to the member concerned, specifying the grounds for the proposed expulsion; - 25.2 the member concerned will be entitled to be heard on the resolution at the members' meeting at which the resolution is proposed.